zumiez/bimbly/README.md

 (I plan on fleshing out this piece a bit more)

-Once an apropriate method has been selected, you can then call it on the `nimble` Object
+Once an apropriate method has been selected, you can then call it on the `narc` Object

 ```
 narc.read_volumes